macOS Base System nontechnical guide

 Keeping your Mac updated is the best way to ensure that it has the latest bug fixes, software updates, performance, and security enhancements.
 Too obvious?
 I know, but it’s an important reminder.
 Here's how to check for updates:

-From the main Apple menu, select About This Mac.
+From the main Apple menu, select System Settings > General.

 Select Software Update and follow the onscreen instructions